 Linger=yes

-Lingering keeps the user's service manager available in the background, so every unit enabled in that user manager becomes eligible to start even when no interactive session is open.
-Review timers, sockets, and resource-heavy user services before enabling it on shared or constrained hosts.
+Lingering keeps every enabled timer, socket, and service in that user's manager eligible to run without an interactive session.
+Review background jobs and resource-heavy user services before enabling it on shared or constrained hosts.